Geshe Sherab Gyatso: Republic of China period

 At the end of 1936, Sherab Gyatso, accompanied by Li Dan, Yang Zhifu, Geshe Kelsang Gyatso, Gongbasa Tutenjiza, etc., passed through India, passed through Hong Kong and Shanghai, and arrived in Nanjing in the spring of 1937.
 Where he was received/met Chaing Kai Shek and other important members of the Kuomintang.
 In the Central University, China, the Shanghai Great Bodhi Society etc., Sherab Gyatso made many cultural reports, introducing Master Tsongkhapa, the order of the Tao, the history of the Gelug school, etc., during which Yang Zhifu served as the translator.
 His lectures in various colleges and universities were well received.

 In 1937, Sherab Gyatso joined the Kuomintang and served as a member of the National Political Council.
 After the full-scale outbreak of the Japanese Resistance War, Sherab Gyatso went to Gansu and Qinghai in 1939 to actively promote national salvation and resistance to Japan.
 In many public occasions, Sherab Gyatso enthusiastically encouraged his compatriots to fight against resistance and save the country.
 In 1940, the Kuomintang named Sherab Gyatso as "Auxiliary Teacher Xuanji Chan Master" because of his "sincere protection of the country, deep worthy of Jiashang" (护国精诚，深堪嘉尚), along with two large and small silver seals.

 In 1941, the political situation in Tibet changed, and the third Daza Awang Songrao (Daza, Tibetan: སྟག་བྲག་ནག་དབང་གསུང་རབ།) replaced Rezhen as regent, and Sino-Tibetan relations from there on, began to deteriorate.
 In 1942, Sherab Gyatso attended the third National Political Participation Council of the Kuomintang.
 In 1943, Chiang Kai-shek sent Sherab Gyatso to Lhasa, intending to win the favor of the big monastery for the Nationalist government.
 However, after negotiation by all parties in Tibet, it was decided that only Sherab Gyatso would be allowed to enter Tibet alone.
 Sherab Gyatso and his fifty followers had to stop at Nagqu on the northern border of Tibet.
 In 1945, Sherab Gyatso was appointed as a representative of the National Congress.
 On July 23, 1947, the National Government appointed Sheran Gyatso and Serengdongrub (Bai Yun-ti) as vice-chairmen of the Mongolian and Tibetan Affairs Commission.
-In the same year, the fifth generation of the master of the Labrang Monastery in Xiahe County, Gansu, Jamyang Zhépa passed away, and Sherab Gyatso went to offer condolences on behalf of the National Government.
+In the same year, the fifth generation of the master of the Labrang Monastery in Xiahe County, Gansu, Jamyang Zhépa died, and Sherab Gyatso went to offer condolences on behalf of the National Government.